Wichita Animal Shelter faces backlash after euthanizing 12 dogs by mistake, WPD to conduct investigation

 Lieutenant Derek Purcell oversees the shelter.
 He did not want to go on camera but told me only five of the 17 dogs were at immediate risk of being put down.

-The KHS Director, Jordan Bani-Younes, is unsure why they were not contacted before the decision was made.
+Jordan Bani-Younes, KHS director of communications, is unsure why they were not contacted before the decision was made.

 “This should have never happened.
 It makes everyone on our staff extremely upset,” said Bani-Younes.